christianspecht/missilesharp/readme-full.md

 ![logo](https://bitbucket.org/christianspecht/missilesharp/raw/tip/img/logo128x128.png)

 MissileSharp is a .NET library to control an USB Missile Launcher.
+*(There is also a demo app called the [MissileSharp Launcher](http://christianspecht.de/missilesharp/#launcher))*

 For now it supports only one model, the [Dream Cheeky Thunder](http://www.dreamcheeky.com/thunder-missile-launcher), as this is the only one I own.
 *(I'm in Germany, and I bought my missile launcher [from a German shop](http://www.getdigital.de/products/USB_Raketenwerfer)...but it seems to be the exact same model as the Dream Cheeky Thunder.)*